 We need reminders, too.
 That's a huge part of why we gather together every Lord's Day.
-We're prone to forget, so we need reminders.
-When it comes to our salvation, and that's Paul's topic in the first ten verses of chapter two, we need to remember three things.
+We're prone to forget, so we need to be reminded.
+When it comes to our salvation, and that's Paul's topic in the first ten verses of chapter two, we need three reminders.

-- A. We need to remember what we were (1-3).
-What was true prior to conversion?
+A. Remember what we were (1-3).
+What was true of us prior to conversion?
 And of course, if you haven't yet been converted, this is what is still true of you.
-Paul reminds us of three things. - 1.
-We were dead (1).
-"As for you, you were dead in your transgressions and sins."
-Paul begins, "As for you."
+Paul reminds us of three sobering realities.

+1. We were dead (1).
+"And you were dead in the trespasses and sins in which you once walked."
+Paul begins, "And you."
+The NIV says, "As for you, you were dead in your transgressions and sins."
 He's talking to the Christians in Ephesus.
 He's taking them back to their BC days, before Christ.
 What word best sums up the condition of a person without Christ?
 Paul uses the word dead.
 You were dead.